 - if we believe that such disclosure is reasonably necessary to enforce or apply our subscription terms and conditions or to protect our rights, property, the safety or integrity of our services, software or products;

 - to protect the Service against abuse or unauthorised access and to protect the personal data of our Users in general;

 - where necessary to satisfy a legitimate request or order of a government body, public authority, regulator or enforcement agency, in response to a third-party subpoena (if on legal advice such response is required) or otherwise as provided by law or required by any court of competent jurisdiction or any regulatory authority acting under statutory powers; or if necessary to defend us or our subscribers (for example, in a lawsuit).

 We will fully co-operate with regulators, law enforcement agencies and other authorities to identify anyone who uses our products, service or software for illegal activities.
 We reserve the right to report to regulators and law enforcement agencies any activities that are believed to be unlawful.

-We operate the Service from the United Kingdom.
-We may use servers and cloud services to store an process data in other countries and may transfer the data to other countries for the purpose of storage and data management.
-Our Related Parties may have access to your personal data in different countries including, without limitation, the UK, the EU and the USA.
+We may use servers and cloud services in other countries and may transfer the anonymized product/ DNA trait data to other countries for the purpose of storage and data management.
+Our Related Parties may have access to our database in different countries including, without limitation, the UK, the EU and the USA.
 We ensure that when personal data is transferred across borders, we do so in compliance with the law including (in the case of data exported from the EU) by putting in place, as between us and the party receiving the data, contractual terms for the protection of the interests of data subjects in the form approved by the European Commission.

 We use a range of technical and organisational measures to protect your personal data including the following: